franciskershaw/festiviews/README.md

 ![Footer](static/images/footer.png)

-* All buttons and interactable content contain hover properties that indicate the user can click on them, and feedback from user actions (such as adding, editing or deleting reviews and favouriting or unfavouriting festivals) is present through an animated flash message from Flask.
+* All buttons and interactable content contain hover properties that indicate the user can click on them, and feedback from user actions (such as adding, editing or deleting reviews and favouriting or un-favouriting festivals) is present through an animated flash message from Flask.

 ![Hover](static/images/hover.png)
 ![Flash](static/images/flash.png)